HP Saturn: Architecture

 The Saturn architecture has four 64-bit GPRs (General Purpose Registers), named A, B, C and D. In addition, there are also five 64-bit "scratch" registers named R0, R1, R2, R3 and R4.
 These can only store data.
 If an ALU operation is required for data in a scratch register, then the register in question must be transferred to a GPR first.
 Other registers include a 1-nibble "pointer" register named P, usually used to select a nibble in a GPR or a range of nibbles (or for aligning immediate data on a specific nibble in a GPR, with wrap-around).
 For memory access, there are two 20-bit data pointer registers named D0 and D1.
 The Saturn architecture also has a PC or program counter register which can interoperate with the GPRs.
 There is also an 8-level, circular, LIFO 20-bit hardware return stack named RSTK used when a subroutine call instruction is issued.
 Additionally, the Saturn CPU is equipped with a 16-bit software status register named ST and a 1-nibble hardware status register named HS, which notably, contains the SB or "sticky bit" flag indicating whether a binary 1 was right shifted off of a GPR.
 Furthermore, the Saturn architecture has a 12-bit OUT register and a 16-bit IN register, which in the Yorke and Clarke SoCs, are used to capture input from the keyboard and also control the beeper.
 There is also a 1-bit carry flag register.

 In addition to the above, the Saturn CPU has a simple, non-prioritized interrupt system.
-When an interrupt occurs, the CPU finishes executing the current instruction, saves the program counter to the hardware return stack (RSTK) and jumps to address 0x0000Fh hex, where the preceding value is in nibbles.
+When an interrupt occurs, the CPU finishes executing the current instruction, saves the program counter to the hardware return stack (RSTK) and jumps to address 0x0000Fh, where the preceding value is in nibbles.
 The CPU also interacts with the keyboard scanning logic directly.

 The following diagram depicts the registers (with each white square being 4-bits / a nibble except for the Carry flag, which is 1 bit):

 Saturn 64-bit GPR register format and fields: